SpringForest24/ADMatcher/Readme.md

-## This code is for GCL-SGM: Self-supervised Sub-Graph Matching via Dense-Aware Graph Contrastive Learning
+## This code is for ADMatcher: A Self-supervised SubGraph Matching via Adaptive Dense-Aware Graph Contrastive Learning

-This code is for AAAI25
+This code is for ADMatcher

 ### reuqire:
 pytorch